This article was updated on June 21st, 2023

 The educational sector for the GCC continues to grow and develop due to an increased preference for private schooling.
 Regional governments continue to invest and allocate a good portion of their budget to the educational and training sector.
 Development of this sector remains a priority for governments throughout the GCC.
-Regional governments realize the importance of investing in skills, training and development to support employment opportunities and boost overall competitiveness.
+Regional governments realise the importance of investing in skills, training, and development to support employment opportunities and boost overall competitiveness.

 “The wealth of any developed nation is its own educated citizens: progress of people and nations is measured by their level of education and its extent of dissemination among them.”
-The late Sheikh Zayed Bin Sultan Al Nahyan
+The late Sheikh Zayed Bin Sultan Al Nahyan.

 The UAE and Qatar remain as top positioning countries for attracting private investors to the educational sector.
 International schools remain popular in the GCC due to the large presence of expatriates, along with the desire of citizens wanting to send their children to establishments offering good quality education.

 Educational training and development programs are becoming a necessity for corporate organisations to differ and stand out from its competitors.
 Training expert Andrea Parry from Select Training comments “Developing and investing in employees can take your business beyond.
-In 2018, we witnessed an increase in organizations investing in employee training courses such as: improving customer services, advancing sales and negotiation”.
+In 2018, we witnessed an increase in organisations investing in employee training courses such as: improving customer services, advancing sales and negotiation”.
 Demand for training and development programmes along with UK and Australian recognised certifications are still highly sought after in the region.
 The businesses opportunities within the education and training sector are endless.